 I’m going to demonstrate how to make the Tissue Box Pig.
 We used the same technique to create the dog and the cow.

 Begin by cutting pink card stock to wrap around all sides of the box.
-Use the Elmer’s Naturals School Glue Sticks to secure the paper in place.
+Use the glue sticks to secure the paper in place.

 Cut little triangle shapes from the card stock, making sure that they have a more rounded point to resemble an ear.
 Fold the bottom portion of each ear.